sutanu70/Segmentation/README.md

 ```

 ## Strong annotations
-In this part of tutorial we train DCNN for semantic image segmentation using PASCAL VOC dataset with all 21 classes and also limited number of them.
+In this part of tutorial we train DCNN for semantic image segmentation using PASCAL VOC dataset with all 21 classes and also with limited number of them.
 As a training data we use only strong annotations (pixel level labels).

 ### Dataset